Dr. Hugh Agnew

 Dr. Michael J. Kopanic, Jr.

-University of Maryland Global Campus
+University of Maryland Global Campus, Maryland, USA

-Ph.D.
-History, University of Pittsburgh, 1986
+Ph.D., History, University of Pittsburgh, 1986

 Recent Publications: